-Del Paso Heights Elementary School's library is stocked with thousands of text, supplemental and recreational reading books that are available for students and parents to check out.
-Students visit on a regular weekly basis.
+Castori Elementary School's library is staffed by a Media Technician and is stocked with thousands of text, supplemental and recreational reading books that are available for students and parents to check out.
+A full video library is also available for teachers to check out for classroom use.
 Computer resources within the computer lab are connected to the Internet so students are able to access resources and information online to improve their research skills.